 You will be asked about your child’s symptoms and past health.
 A physical exam will be done.
 EGE is hard to diagnose with simple tests.
 Some tests may be able to rule out other conditions with similar symptoms.

 Tests to rule out other conditions may include:

 A biopsy is the only way to confirm EGE.
 A sample of the stomach or intestine will be removed.
 It will be sent to a lab to look for eosinophils.
 This will be done through a colonoscopy.

 EGE cannot be cured.
 For some people, removing cow’s milk and soy from the diet might help.
 This is mainly true for infants.

 For others, the goal of treatment is to manage inflammation.
 This will stop or slow damage to the tissue.
 If an underlying cause is identified, it will need to be treated.

 Foods that cause symptoms will need to be avoided.
 Proteins, such as soy, nuts, eggs, or milk are common allergens.
 A dietitian can help to guide dietary needs.
 Some complications include:

-Medications are used to manage EGE and treat complications.
+Medicines are used to manage EGE and treat complications.
 These may include:

-Medications to manage allergies or asthma may also be needed.
+Medicine to manage allergies or asthma may also be needed.

 American Partnership for Eosinophilic Disorders